Bukafelos/Project-3-Collaboration-and-Competition/README.md

 ### Introduction

-For this project, I will train a two rackets to play tennis!
+For this project, I will train two rackets to play tennis!

 ![trained](trained.gif)